 It’s a 20km walk from Qiatou at the start, to Middle Leaping Gorge, by what’s called the “Upper Trail”.
 Also hopping off the bus were a further 9 folks, so we wouldn’t be lonely on the trail, and I’m sure there would be other buses dropping off too.

-It started to rain pretty much immediately, so the zip off trousers came off (it’s easier washing my legs, than my trousers and it was going to get muddy), the back pack rain cover bought in Sapa went on and the rain coat also went on.
+It started to rain pretty much immediately, so the zip-off trousers came off (it’s easier washing my legs, than my trousers and it was going to get muddy), the backpack rain cover bought in Sapa went on and the rain coat also went on.

 Samya and Lauren, the Swiss couple brought out the brollies.
 The Belgians had coats, the Germans went for long plastic macs, the three English students were in raincoats and the two Chinese girls just hugged their cardigans a little tighter as we took two steps forward and one back in the increasingly sticky mud.

 The trail starts on a hard packed road, there’s some tarmac and then it divides.
 We carried straight on.
 Climbed over a pile of earth, walked through a farmyard, into a field of corn and stopped.
 Reversed, asked the farmer, who was watching with much amusement.
-Climbing back over the pile of earth, we received a fabulous Chinese hand wave which could have sent us anywhere from NORTH WEST to SOUTH EAST, but just not the way we had been trying to go.
+Climbing back over the pile of earth, we received a fabulous Chinese hand wave that could have sent us anywhere from NORTH WEST to SOUTH EAST, but just not the way we had been trying to go.

 We should have realized we were going wrong when the horses stopped following us.
-On all Chinese trails there’s an easy way and a hard way.
+On all Chinese trails, there’s an easy way and a hard way.
 The hard way is when you walk, the easy way on this trail is to get a horse to carry you up (or down), so as we rounded the first bend on getting out of the minibus, we were trailed by a local man leading two be-belled horses.
 I wonder, as I said to Nige, does he make a bet with himself, as to which of this little lot of people will be the first to succumb and take him up on his offer?
-Pretty much like the T-shirt, postcard, water selling lady who trailed us on the Great Wall two months ago, he started his sales technique on the weak.
+Pretty much like the T-shirt, postcard, and water-selling lady who trailed us on the Great Wall two months ago, he started his sales technique on the weak.
 This time it wasn’t me – as we followed the Germans and headed to the front of the pack.
-The sound of the bells around the horse’s neck disappeared as we clambered over the pile of earth and we found him waiting for us, when we panted back over.
+The sound of the bells around the horse’s neck disappeared as we clambered over the pile of earth and we found him waiting for us when we panted back over.

 There are arrows, all the guides to this trek say.
 Only they don’t start until after this bit.
-There are red arrows painted onto rocks, trees, buildings.
+There are red arrows painted onto rocks, trees, and buildings.
 There are yellow arrows.
 There are blue signs with Tiger Leaping Gorge on them and we picked these up eventually, more or less as we arrived at the Naxi Family Guest House, the first on the trail.